-Not all tumors of the brain are the same.
-There may be variations, depending on the size, aggressiveness, location and growth of the tumors, causing corresponding variations in the signs and symptoms of the tumors.
-One must always be aware of the family's medical history, including the cases of cancers and tumors.
-A history of genetic syndromes that may cause brain cancer, it must be taken seriously and communicated to one's doctor.
-For instance, A family history of Li-Fraumeni syndrome, neurofibromatosis, tuberous sclerosis, and Turcot syndrome can increase the chances of brain cancer.
-Understanding these threats can make all the difference, by helping identify the brain tumors at early stages.
+Not all tumours of the brain are the same.
+There may be variations, depending on the size, aggressiveness, location and growth of the tumours, causing corresponding variations in the signs and symptoms of the tumours.
+One must always be aware of the family's medical history, including the cases of cancers and tumours.
+A history of genetic syndromes that may cause brain cancer must be taken seriously and communicated to one's doctor.
+For instance, a family history of Li-Fraumeni syndrome, neurofibromatosis, tuberous sclerosis, and Turcot syndrome can increase the chances of brain cancer.
+Understanding these threats can make all the difference, by helping identify the brain tumours at an early stage.

-Although there are many symptoms that may appear, it is important to get oneself screened is the following common symptoms appear:
+Although there are many symptoms that may appear, it is important to get oneself screened if the following symptoms appear:

 - Frequent headaches of increased severity, commonly accompanied by vomiting